 2. OSB sheet 1250mm x 2500mm x 10mm.
 It is cut along into 2 parts, in my case need another small piece from the stocks is used.

 3. Window glass 0,66m х 1,75 m, 4 mm thick, 3 pcs, and sealing rubber for pressing the glass to the body.

 4. Heat-resistant black paint, 400 ml, 2 pcs.

 6. Bend 90 deg 110 mm for plastic pipes, 5 pcs.

 7. Insulation pipe 110 mm made of expanded polyethylene.

 10. Pine board, 0.03 x 0.2 x 4 m, 3 pcs.

-12. Drill, screwdriver, angle grinder with cut-off disc.
+12. Drill, screwdriver, angle grinder with a cut-off disc.

 Step 3: Assembly

-I have a window glass from broken double-glazed windows.
-This very cheap.
-Dimension of glass give a dimension of case of solar heater.
+I have window glass from broken double-glazed windows.
+This is very cheap.
+Dimension of glass gives a dimension of the case of solar heater.
 Maybe your glass is different.
-Don`t worry, just adapt dimension of case for your glass.
+Don`t worry, just adapt the dimension of the case for your glass.